Isaiasulevich/werms-bank/src/features/give-werms/README.md

 ### Key Features

-- **🪙 Multi-Currency Support**: Gold, silver, and platinum werm types
+- **Multi-Currency Support**: Gold, silver, and platinum werm types
-- **📊 Batch Operations**: Distribute to multiple employees at once
+- **Batch Operations**: Distribute to multiple employees at once
-- **🔍 Distribution Preview**: See exactly what will be distributed before confirming
+- **Distribution Preview**: See exactly what will be distributed before confirming
-- **📝 Audit Trail**: Complete tracking of who distributed what, when, and why
+- **Audit Trail**: Complete tracking of who distributed what, when, and why
-- **⚡ Policy Integration**: Seamless integration with company policy system
+- **Policy Integration**: Seamless integration with company policy system
-- **🎯 Flexible Amounts**: Custom amounts per employee or policy defaults
+- **Flexible Amounts**: Custom amounts per employee or policy defaults

-## 🏗️ Architecture
+## Architecture

 ### Components